fabianswebworld/yt-dlna/README.md

 For questions, suggestions, or bug reports regarding **yt-dlna**, please open a **GitHub Issue** or submit a **Pull Request**.

 Please note that this project is an experimental proof of concept, and I cannot provide individual technical support.
-In particular, please refrain from submitting inquiries about unexpected playlist sort orders or layout issues on specific streaming services, as these extraction behaviors are handled entirely upstream by `yt-dlp` and I cannot do anything about it. 😉
+In particular, please refrain from submitting inquiries about unexpected playlist sort orders or layout issues on specific streaming services, as these extraction behaviors are handled entirely upstream by `yt-dlp`, and I cannot do anything about it. 😉 (That said, make sure you are *always* using the **latest version of `yt-dlp`** before attempting any further troubleshooting!)

 For general inquiries, feel free to visit my website at [fabianswebworld.de](https://www.fabianswebworld.de) (German) or check out my social media profiles.